-This is a KBA to demonstrate How To configure the mapping of additonal custom columns to a connector file in the LMS.
+This is a KBA to demonstrate how to configure the mapping of additonal custom columns to a connector file in LMS.

 Learning Management System (LMS)

 When we talk about mapping new custom columns to a connector file we are simply saying that we want to add additional column/header fields to our input file to reflect custom columns that have already been created in the LMS UI and are not already defined in the Connectors Workbook.

 Custom columns are created in the LMS to capture data for an entity in the form of Columns or fields that do not already exist in the system by default.
 Such columns/fields can be added to entities such as Item, User, Curriculum or Scheduled Offering.